The mountain’s Aesthetic Landscapes

 One of the most important aesthetic aspects of the mountain is not its beauty, but its terror.
 This is the aesthetic appreciation of the Sublime.
 For example, the impact on a refined viewer of stupendous cataracts disgorging with their roar incalculable and seemingly unstoppable quantities of water was at once overwhelming, terrifying and transfixing: this was sublime.

-The fusion of the two aesthetic effects was famously expressed by the pioneering native gardener James Dickenson in 1843, describing Wellington Falls as “A scene where the wild, the grand, and the sublime are merged in the romantic, the stupendous, and the terrible.”
+The fusion of two aesthetic effects, beauty and terror, was famously expressed by the pioneering native gardener James Dickenson in 1843, describing Wellington Falls as “A scene where the wild, the grand, and the sublime are merged in the romantic, the stupendous, and the terrible.”

 ‘In 19th century Tasmania the Romantic interests were fuelled by the new, natural and dramatic landscapes that were so abundant in the new colony.
 These were regarded as ‘Sublime’, and were sought after and promoted eagerly.
 Mount Wellington with its height, its sweeping and rocky summit ridge, often snow-capped, and its forested slopes was one example of these landscapes and had the advantage of being relatively easily accessible from Hobart, hence a major focus of interest.
 It was clearly regarded as a sublime landscape as indicated in an 1869 description comparing Mount Wellington to the European Alps which states with directness that Mount Wellington is "is equally grand and sublime".
 The panoramic views from the summit were also particularly valued by the Romantics.
 In relation to the Picturesque, the importance of Mount Wellington was generally manifested in paintings of the Hobart area which featured gentle rural scenes of mown fields, fences, occasional livestock, cottages and flour mills, but with Mount Wellington inevitably present as the natural backdrop to this rustic scene.’